 - 87% completed six months or more of the programme and did not re-offend.

 - 3 out of 5 mentees with experience of family breakdown as a result of their prison sentence re-engaged with family while supported by a Milestones mentor.

 - 54% of mentees successfully secured accommodation, benefits, education or employment after the programme.

 The programme is recognised with the Mentoring and Befriending Foundation’s Approved Provider Standard and in 2011 received a prestigious Butler Trust Award.

 "I just feel like I’m up against the system, housing benefits and no-one is listening.
 But you just seem to sort my head out and get people to listen to me.
 I mean it’s not a massive thing to everyone else, but to me it’s massive because I just couldn't cope with everything at once."
 Milestones Mentoring participant, 2016

 Khulisa works with partner organisations in the North West to implement effective and sustainable change for the individual during custody and after release from prison.
 Probation case managers are an integral part of the offender’s journey and are the main referral pathway for Khulisa’s Milestones Mentoring programme.
-They recognise that Milestones Mentoring can help offenders explore their past experiences in a non-judgemental, inclusive environment, and make positive changes to their behaviour.
+We support probation officers, prison staff and the police to understand the root causes of the majority of inmate distressing behaviour and to respond using trauma informed appraoches.

 "It's like having a big sister around on the other end of the phone or to meet up for a coffee when I get stressed out and want to just walk away from everything."